OhKIahoma/OhKIahoma/README.md

 ##### ABOUT ME 🎀
-  * I go by Seth, & sometimes Trish or Ris
+  * I go by Seth, & sometimes Ris
 * 19 years old, Bisexual & Genderfluid
   * He/Him & She/Her only.
 Don't refer to me with feminine terms unless told otherwise.
 * DNI if you kin Trish Una, Risotto Nero, Caesar Zeppeli, or Aki Hayakawa